AP EXPLAINS: Iran’s nuclear program as 2015 deal unravels

 A centrifuge is a device that enriches uranium by rapidly spinning uranium hexafluoride gas.
 Under the atomic accord, Iran has been limited to operating 5,060 older-model IR-1 centrifuges.
 The IR-1 is based on a 1970s Dutch design that Pakistani scientist A.Q.
 Khan used to build Islamabad’s nuclear weapons program and later sold to Iran, Libya and North Korea.

-Iran has the technical ability to build and operate advanced versions called the IR-2M, IR-4 and IR-6 at a facility in Natanz, but is barred from doing so under the nuclear deal.
+Iran has the technical ability to build and operate advanced versions called the IR-2M, IR-4 and IR-6 at Natanz, but is barred from doing so under the nuclear deal.
 Ali Akbar Salehi, the head of Iran’s nuclear program, told The Associated Press in September that the IR-2M and the IR-4 can enrich uranium five times faster than an IR-1, while the IR-6 can do it 10 times faster.
 Western experts have suggested these centrifuges produce three to five times more enriched uranium in a year than the IR-1s.

 Iran also mothballed many already-built centrifuges as part of the deal.